Basic Fishing Information

 - Minnow dip nets cannot exceed 3 feet square, without sides or walls, and may not have mesh larger than ½ inch stretch.

-- Minnow traps cannot exceed 24 inches in length, with the opening of the trap no larger than 1 inch in diameter.
+- Minnow traps cannot exceed 24 inches in length, with the opening of the trap no larger than 2 inches in diameter.
 Traps for crayfish also must comply with these requirements.

 - Cast nets may be used, provided the net is no larger than 20 feet in diameter and the mesh stretch is no larger than ¾ inch.